whayter/ft_server/README.md

 docker build -t test .
 ```

-* Nginx may already be turned on on th virtual machine and occupy port 80.
+* Nginx may already be running on the virtual machine and occupy port 80.
 If so, run:
 ```
 service nginx stop
 ```